2006 Israeli legislative election: Immediate impact and coalition formation

 For the second time in Israeli history (previously in 1999), no dominant party sat in the Knesset, only two medium (Kadima and Labor) and small-sized ones.
 Following the election Olmert stated that he prefers entering into a coalition with Labor, and that Peretz is a "suitable partner."

-On 2 April both Gil and Meretz recommended to Katzav that Olmert become prime minister.
+On 2 April both Gil and Meretz recommended to President Moshe Katsav that Olmert become prime minister.
 The next day, at a joint appearance, Olmert and Peretz announced that Kadima and Labor would be coalition partners and that Peretz would advise the President to tap Olmert as prime minister.

-On 6 April President Katzav formally asked Olmert to form a government officially making him Prime Minister-designate.
+On 6 April President Katsav formally asked Olmert to form a government officially making him Prime Minister-designate.
 A coalition government was formed consisting of Kadima, Labor, Shas and Gil.
 Olmert refused to accede to Peretz's demands for the Finance ministry, who was forced to accept the Defense ministry instead.

 In October 2006 with the coalition shaken after the 2006 Lebanon War, Olmert brought the right-wing Yisrael Beiteinu into government as well.
 However, they left the coalition in January 2008 in protest at peace talks with the Palestinian National Authority.

 According to the Congressional Research Service: The March 28, 2006, Knesset election results were surprising in many respects.
 The voter turnout of 63.2% was the lowest ever.
 The contest was widely viewed as a referendum on Kadima’s plans to disengage from the West Bank, but it also proved to be a vote on economic policies that many believed had harmed the disadvantaged.
 Kadima came in first, but by a smaller margin than polls had predicted.
 Labor, emphasizing socioeconomic issues, came in a respectable second.
 Likud lost 75% of its votes from 2003 because Kadima drained off supporters.
 Its decline also was due to Netanyahu, whose policies as Finance Minister were blamed for social distress and whose opposition to unilateral disengagement was unpopular with an increasingly pragmatic, non-ideological electorate.